seL4/camkes-tool/libsel4camkes/docs/virtqueue.md

 int virtqueue_get_used_buf(virtqueue_driver_t *vq, virtqueue_ring_object_t *robj, uint32_t *len);
 ```

-It is then possible to gather each buffer in the used buffer ring and copy it into a larger buffer uisng the first function or iterate through each buffer in the ring using the second function:
+It is then possible to gather each buffer in the used buffer ring and copy it
+into a larger buffer using the first function or iterate through each buffer in
+the ring using the second function:

 ```c
 int camkes_virtqueue_driver_gather_copy_buffer(virtqueue_driver_t *vq, virtqueue_ring_object *handle,
                                         void *buffer, size_t size);

 int camkes_virtqueue_driver_gather_buffer(virtqueue_driver_t *vq, virtqueue_ring_object_t *handle,
                                           void **buffer, unsigned *size, vq_flags_t *flag);
 ```